spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/queue/basic-chunk-size-calculation.md

 ## Basic Chunk Size Calculation

-The **Basic Chunk Size Calculator** is designed to help developers configure the correct chunk sizes for their Spryker Commerce Operating System based on the traffic and data patterns in their system.
+The **Basic Chunk Size Calculator** is designed to help developers configure the correct chunk sizes for the project based on the traffic and data patterns in the system.
 This tool simplifies the setup process for out-of-the-box and low-customised webshops, ensuring that the system can handle high-traffic entities efficiently without over-consuming resources.

 The **Basic Chunk Size Calculator** is available [here](link to google spreadsheet).